The new Google / Samsung Chromebook for $249

 |Ports||1 USB 3.0, 1 USB 2.0, HDMI|

-Posted on October 18, 2012, in ARM, Chrome, Cloud, Google, Intel, Internet, Laptops, Samsung and tagged 5 Dual Processor, Bluetooth, Chromebook, Exynos, Facebook, Google, Google Chrome, Google Chrome OS, Google Drive, HDMI, Intel, Linux, RAM, Samsung, USB, USB 3.0.
+Posted on October 18, 2012, in Archive, ARM, Chrome, Cloud, Google, Intel, Internet, Laptops, Samsung and tagged 5 Dual Processor, Bluetooth, Chromebook, Exynos, Facebook, Google, Google Chrome, Google Chrome OS, Google Drive, HDMI, Intel, Linux, RAM, Samsung, USB, USB 3.0.
 Bookmark the permalink.
 Leave a Comment.